rednafi/backtick/README.md

 # backtick

-A reliable little rpc task scheduling app built on top of rq &amp; rq-scheduler
+A little fixed-point task scheduling app built on top of rq

 ## Work in progress